vantage-sh/docs.vantage.sh/docs/connecting_snowflake.md

   Returns the daily credit usage and usage in currency for an organization.

-### Snowflake IP Whitelist
+### Snowflake IP Allowed List

-If your Snowflake cluster uses IP whitelists for access control, you will need to add the following IPs to that whitelist:
+If your Snowflake cluster uses IP allowed list for access control, you will need to add the following IPs to that allowed list:

 ```
 54.87.66.45